References to the industrial internet of things (IIoT) are everywhere.

 To avoid data overload, determining key performance indicators at your facility prior to adopting sensor technology will help weed down the information presented after implication.

-The change in cost and capabilities to implement the Industrial Internet of Things have surpassed anything I could have imagined at the beginning of my career in manufacturing.
-Low cost wireless sensors combined with the analytics and communication mediums available on the factory floor today make it a viable, cost-effective tool that can drive down production costs and improve overall profitability.
-In addition to being smart about research and strategy, you must be willing to be honest in reference to your company’s technology strengths and weaknesses.
+The change in cost and capabilities to implement the Industrial Internet of Things has come a long way.
+Low-cost wireless sensors combined with the analytics and communication mediums available on the factory floor today make it a viable, cost-effective tool that can drive down production costs and improve overall profitability.
+In addition to being smart about research and strategy, you must be willing, to be honest in reference to your company’s technology strengths and weaknesses.